 - In general terms, the management costs of a PLC are more expensive than a private company, due to the increased reporting requirements to regulatory agencies.

 - The existing management team can lose control of the company if an investor or group of investors acquires a controlling stake in the business.

 What is the process for converting from a private company to a PLC?

 Part 7 of the Companies Act 2006 provides for the re-registration of a private limited company as a public limited company, and vice-versa.
-This involves passing a special resolution and sending the relevant forms (RR01 if re-registering as a PLC or RR02 if re-registering as a private limited company) to Companies House.
+This involves passing a special resolution and sending the relevant forms (form RR01 if re-registering as a PLC, or form RR02 if re-registering as a private limited company) to Companies House.